PictureElement/joblister/README.md

 ## Description

-JobLister is a free and open-source WordPress plugin that allows you to set up a job listing page on your WordPress website using a simple [joblister] shortcode.
+JobLister is a free and open-source WordPress plugin that allows you to set up a job listing page on your WordPress website using a simple [jbls_jobs] shortcode.
 The plugin is powered by React and functions as a Single-page app, providing a range of features including a search functionality, filters, an application form, and a RTL-ready design.

 ## Development Setup Instructions